duffwv/LayerFused-X301-BlindJoint/readme.md

 ## Drill Bit

-I used a 7/32 drill bit, M6 Button Head screws, and a 4mm hex key.
+I used a 7/32 drill bit, M6 Button Head screws (as appropriate for my extrusions), and a 4mm hex key.
+Other extrusions may be tapped for M5 screws and a smaller hex key; therefore could accomodate a smaller drill bit.
+If needed for your extrusions, tap opposite holes with appropriate tap; mine needed an M6 tap.

 ## Rear Corner Brackets